umarhassan-mitodl/9.00sc-fall-2011/content/pages/social-psychology-ii/discussion-social-psychology.md

 {{< resource 185d3f8a-dae4-3377-f55b-abb0afad6d23 >}}

-© Nyenyec on [Wikipedia](http://en.wikipedia.org/wiki/File:Asch_experiment.png).
+© Nyenyec on {{% resource_link "c562694f-cb43-44b0-adee-a263ce8a0e26" "Wikipedia" %}}.
 Image uploaded under a CC-BY-SA/GNU Free Documentation License.
 This content is excluded from our Creative Commons license.
 For more information, see [http://ocw.mit.edu/fairuse](/fairuse).

 In fact, all but one of the participants were in on it, and after giving several correct answers, these confederates began giving answers that were clearly wrong.
 What about the lone subject – did he go along with the group, or give the obviously correct answer?